tidal3527/stable-research/docs/04-technical-deep-dives/01-mountain-protocol-usdm/index.md

 3. **Rebasing Model Integration**: While the rebasing model offers unique benefits, it introduces complexities in composability with existing DeFi protocols.
 Liquidity pools and lending markets may not always support rebasing tokens, requiring solutions like wrapped versions (e.g., wUSDM) to integrate seamlessly.
 However, wrapped tokens come with their own challenges related to adoption and interoperability, particularly if the demand for wrapped USDM is not high.
 Thus, the rebasing model must evolve to be more composable with DeFi protocols, or alternative methods like direct yield accrual (e.g., like wstETH) could provide a smoother experience for users.

 4. **Market Adoption vs. Network Effects**: USDM faces significant adoption barriers due to its competition with dominant stablecoins that benefit from network effects.
-USDC, for instance, is already integrated across the majority of DeFi protocols, exchanges, and lending platforms, making it the go-to stablecoin in many ecosystems.
+USDC, for instance, is already integrated across the majority of DeFi protocols, exchanges and lending platforms, making it the go-to stablecoin in many ecosystems.
 USDM must offer unique advantages to carve out its space in an increasingly crowded market.

 ## Future Steps for USDM
 1. **Expanding Cross-Chain Adoption**: One of the key strategies to accelerate USDM’s adoption is expanding its presence across multiple blockchains.
-By deploying native USDM on other blockchains—such as Polygon, Solana, Avalanche, and Arbitrum—Mountain Protocol could dramatically increase its reach within the DeFi space.
+By deploying native USDM on other blockchains-such as Polygon, Solana, Avalanche and Arbitrum-Mountain Protocol could dramatically increase its reach within the DeFi space.
 Swap pools, lending market integrations, Peg Stability Modules and great Liquidity Pool adoption will all help.

 2. **Exploring Fiat On/Off Ramps**: To make USDM more accessible and cross-border payment-friendly, it could consider integrating fiat on/off ramps directly into its ecosystem.
 This would allow users to convert fiat currency into USDM without the need for intermediaries, such as USDC or Tether.
 These on-ramps would provide USDM with greater utility in global payments systems, particularly for businesses or individuals engaging in cross-border transactions.
 With lower transaction fees and faster settlement times, USDM could serve as an ideal stablecoin for remittance or international trade, helping bridge the gap between fiat and decentralized finance.